DataDog/integrations-extras/octoprint/README.md

 ### Installation

-To install the octoprint check on your host:
+To install the OctoPrint check on your host:

 1. Install the [developer toolkit]